nickolyamba/Mobile-Flashcards/README.md

 #### Launching:
-`$ yarn start` and use Expo Android App to run the application
+* `$ yarn start` and use Expo Android App to run the application

+* The application has been tested on Nexus 6P mobile device running Android 8.0.0

 #### Specifications: